Ashok0/EnderalVREssentials/README.md

 7. Open C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\CreationKit.ini and under the [General] section, add the following line: bAllowMultipleMasterLoads=1
 8. Extract the contents of your armor mod using WinRAR or 7Zip.
 9. Temporarily copy the .esp file from your armor mod to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
-10. Launch Bethesda.net Launcher >  Under Games, select Creation Kit: Skyrim and click PLAY
+10. Launch Bethesda.net Launcher >  Under Games, select Creation Kit: Skyrim and click PLAY.
 11. Select File > Data... > Tick the plugin for your armor mod in the resulting window and click OK and YES.
 Click "Yes to all" for any Warning messages.
 12. Once the plugin is opened, click "Armor" under the left hand bar in the Object Window.
 13. Enter a snippet of the armor name for your mod in the "Filter" box in the upper left.